 I've written stories, plays, and a pitch script for a sitcom.
 I'm currently editing a novel, which my friends and family are likely very tired of hearing about at this point, and it hasn't even been published yet.
 I once took up a lot of real estate on LiveJournal, I've written movie reviews, and I spend a lot of time revisiting television from my childhood.
 I'm good at it.
 I'm also a pretty good podcaster: you can listen to me every other week here, as well as on other people's shows from time to time.

 Not so good at the self-promotion thing, though--in fact, it's fair to say that I'm quite bad at it, which is why it's taken me five paragraphs to get to the point: Gena Radcliffe is a writer and podcaster.
-A contributor to the anthology Idol Musings, she's written movie reviews for the dearly departed Under the Bed and The Horror Within, appeared in a presentation of Kevin Geeks Out, and is one half of the Kill by Kill podcast, featured at The A.V.
+A writer for Alcohollywood, she's appeared in Kevin Geeks Out, and is one half of the Kill by Kill podcast, featured at The A.V.
 Club.
 Raised in the part of New Jersey no one cares about, with absolutely no academic credentials to speak of (other than dropping out of the same college as Patti Smith), she lives in Brooklyn.